francofusco/template-cmake-project/README.md

 to "publish" the project on a GitHub repository that includes a set of nice features.
 These can be summarized as:

-Ability to install and reuse a project.
+- **Ability to install and reuse a project**
-: Users of your repository should be able to easily compile your project and install it on their machine.
+  Users of your repository should be able to easily compile your project and install it on their machine.
 In particular, your project should be very easy to import in other CMake projects.

-Providing local and online documentation.
+- **Providing local and online documentation**
-: If you document your source code with Doxygen docstrings, you can easily generate an API documentation for your project and/or deploy it online on GitHub pages.
+  If you document your source code with Doxygen docstrings, you can easily generate an API documentation for your project and/or deploy it online on GitHub pages.

-Support for unit testing.
+- **Support for unit testing**
-: You will be able to implement tests which can be run locally to check the correct functioning of your code.
+  You will be able to implement tests which can be run locally to check the correct functioning of your code.
 Furthermore, you can setup GitHub actions that run these tests whenever you push your code to the remote repository.